underscoreio/essential-scala/src/pages/collections/seq.md

 Let's revisit our films and directors example from the [Classes](/classes) chapter.

-The code below is a partial rewrite of the previous sample code in which `Films` are stored as a field of `Director` instead of the other way around.
+The code below is a partial rewrite of the previous sample code in which `Films` is stored as a field of `Director` instead of the other way around.
 Copy and paste this into a new Scala worksheet and continue with the exercises below:

 ```tut:book:silent
 case class Film(